doff87/CS_Portfolio/README.md

 Welcome to my portfolio!

-I’m a Computer Science student and U.S. Army veteran pursuing a transition into software engineering and IT.
+I am a Computer Science student and U.S. Army veteran pursuing a transition into software engineering and IT.

 This repository highlights selected projects demonstrating programming, networking, and problem-solving skills across multiple languages and technologies.

+---